Chart Color Schemes

 Kojonup faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is at approximately 51% of the total population (~2,165 people), slightly lagging behind the average SA2 area.
-The most common medical conditions are arthritis (impacting 10.1%) and asthma (7.8%).
-A majority, 66.5%, report being completely clear of medical ailments compared to 64.7% across Rest of WA.
-The area has 20.0% residents aged 65 and over (847 people).
-Health outcomes among seniors are above average, performing better than the general population in health metrics.
+Private health cover is slightly lower than the average SA2 area at approximately 51% of the total population (~2,165 people).
+The most common medical conditions are arthritis and asthma, affecting 10.1 and 7.8% of residents respectively.
+66.5% of residents declare themselves completely clear of medical ailments compared to 64.7% across Rest of WA.
+20.0% of residents are aged 65 and over (847 people).
+Health outcomes among seniors in Kojonup are above average, performing better than the general population in health metrics.

 Frequently Asked Questions - Health